ethereumdegen/artblock-store-web/README.md

 ### TODO

-    - Need to build the  orderPacket server and deploy it at https://api.onsecondary.com so I can make post requests to it like starflask API

     - front page should have tiles for each project (artblocks to start)

     - need a custom json config for tiles [asset names and stuff ]

+    - need to know about the attributes and properties of each artblocks maybe in a huge offline JSON file

     --add the search back later